chrisjbryant/errant/readme.md

 #### Runtime

-In terms of speed, automatic edit extraction is the bottleneck.
-As a guideline, it takes roughly 10 seconds (including loading times) to extract and classify the edits in 100 sentences on an Intel Core i5-6600 @ 3.30GHz machine.
-In contrast, it takes just 0.2 seconds to classify the edits in the same 100 sentences if the edit boundaries are already known.
-Bear in mind that these figures are only a rough estimate and runtime actually depends on how different the original and corrected sentences are and how many edits they contain.
+In terms of speed, ERRANT processes ~70 sents/sec in the fully automatic edit extraction and classification setting, but ~350 sents/sec in the classification setting alone.
+These figures were calculated on an Intel Xeon E5-2630 v4 @ 2.20GHz machine, but results will vary depending on how different the original and corrected sentences are.

 # Edit Extraction

 For more information about the edit extraction phase of annotation, we refer the reader to the following paper:

 > Mariano Felice, Christopher Bryant, and Ted Briscoe.
 2016. [**Automatic extraction of learner errors in esl sentences using linguistically enhanced alignments**](http://aclweb.org/anthology/C/C16/C16-1079.pdf).
 In Proceedings of COLING 2016, the 26th International Conference on Computational Linguistics: Technical Papers.
 Osaka, Japan.

+Note that ERRANT has been updated since the release of this paper and that the alignment cost and merging rules have also changed slightly.
+See `scripts/align_text.py` for more information.

 # Error Type Classification